Pathways Student Profile: Emily Boehl

 Home Education Notification Processing

-Home Education Notification Processing is provided to school districts when parents opt to home educate their child.
-Parents must submit paperwork to the school district to have their child be excused from compulsory attendance.
-Hamilton County ESC reviews the notification form for accurate completion, contacts the parents regarding the status of their notification, and provides reports to the district regarding the status of each notification.
+Hamilton County ESC provides Home Education Notification Processing services for parents who choose to home educate their children for the following school districts: Finneytown, Northwest, and Oak Hill.
+To have student(s) excused from compulsory attendance, parents are required to submit paperwork to the school district.
+As part of the service, Hamilton County ESC reviews the notification form for accuracy and contacts parents regarding the status of their notification.
+Reports are also provided to the district regarding the status of each notification.

 Contact